Care-Cartography-Commons/core/readme.md

 ## Functionality

 Users scan a QR code and submit data (displayed on the left below).
-This data then feeds into a generate, visual artwork in real time (displayed on the right below):
+This data then feeds into a generative, visual artwork which updates in real time using websockets (displayed on the right below):

 ![User frontends](./docs/images/frontends-early.png)

-The platform allows admins to create and manage data collection for institutions:
+Admins can create and manage data collection for institutions:

 ![Admin panel](./docs/images/admin-panel-early.png)